aspose-total-cloud/Aspose.Total-Products/total/en/perl/conversion/pptx-to-jpeg/_index.md

 ---title: Convert PowerPoint to JPEG, PPTX to JPEG FREE Converter or Perl SDKdescription: Free Conversion of PPTX to JPEG by using Perl Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---